-Term Definition Hourly Rate (a) the Daily Wage divided by eight (8); or (b) where it concerns a Part-Time Employee, the Daily Wage divided by either (i) the working hours stated in a Part-Time Employee's Employment Contract; or (ii) in cases where the daily working hours are not stated in a Part-Time Employee's Employment Contract or may vary from time to time due to the nature of employment, the average number of hours worked every Work Day during a Relevant Calculation Period.
+Term Definition Hourly Rate (a) the Daily Wage divided by eight (8); or · (b) where it concerns a Part-Time Employee, the Daily Wage divided by either (i) the working hours stated in a Part-Time Employee's Employment Contract; or (ii) in cases where the daily working hours are not stated in a Part-Time Employee's Employment Contract or may vary from time to time due to the nature of employment, the average number of hours worked every Work Day during a Relevant Calculation Period.
 Inspector any inspector appointed by the Board of Directors of the DIFCA under Article 69(1).
 Law of Damages and Remedies the Law of Damages and Remedies, DIFC Law No.7 of 2005.
 Law of Obligations the Law of Obligations, DIFC Law No.5 of 2005.
-Legal Practitioner a legal practitioner listed as authorised to conduct proceedings on behalf of a firm registered on Part 1 of the DIFC Academy of Law's Register of Practitioners or a legal practitioner registered on Part II of the DIFC Academy of Law's Register of Practitioners or such other list of legal practitioners as the Board of Directors of the DIFCA may recognise.
-Maternity Leave the maternity leave entitlement under Article 37, or such greater period as may be provided by an Employer to an Employee under an Employment Contract.
+Legal Practitioner a legal practitioner listed as authorised to conduct proceedings on behalf of a firm registered on Part 1 of the Court's DIFC Academy of Law's Part Part Part Part Part Part Part Part Maternity Leave the maternity leave entitlement under Article 37, or such greater period as may be provided by an Employer to an Employee under an Employment Contract.
 Maternity Pay the payments to an Employee in accordance with Article 38 during Maternity Leave.
 Money Purchase Benefits means benefits the rate or amount of which is calculated solely by reference to assets which (because of the nature of the calculation) must necessarily suffice for the purposes of their provision to a member of an Employee Money Purchase Scheme (it being immaterial for the purposes of this definition if the calculation of the rate or amount of the benefit includes deductions in relation to administrative expenses or commission).
-Monthly Basic Wage an Employee's Basic Wage divided by twelve (12) at the time a Core Benefit is due under any one of Article $66(7)$ , (11) or (12).
+Monthly Basic Wage an Employee's Basic Wage divided by twelve (12) at the time a Core Benefit is due under any one of Article 66(7), (11) or (12).
 Monthly Wage an Employee's Annual Wage divided by twelve (12).
 Parental Leave Maternity Leave or Paternity Leave, whichever applies.
 Part-Time Employee an Employee whose Employment Contract either stipulates: (a) less than eight (8) working hours per Work Day, inclusive of any rest, nursing or prayer breaks; or (b) less than five (5) Work Days per Work Week; or (c) terms of employment which do not constitute full time employment.
 Paternity Leave the paternity leave entitlement under Article 39, or such greater period as may be provided by an Employer to an Employee under an Employment Contract.
 Pay Period (a) the hourly, daily, weekly or monthly period, where Employees are paid by the hour, day, week or month or as agreed in the Employment Contract; or (b) if an Employee is paid on a flat rate, piece rate, commission or other incentive basis, the Employee's applicable pay period stated in the Employment Contract.
 Personnel Sponsorship Agreement an agreement entered into between the DIFCA and an Employer under which its Employees' work and residency visas in the DIFC, inclusive of those on Secondment, are sponsored by the DIFCA on behalf of the Employer.
 President the President of the DIFC appointed by the Ruler pursuant to the DIFC Founding Law.
 Public Holidays the public holidays referred to in Article 32(1).